makrai/notes/debnath-25-appraisal-to-affect-flow.md

       2018), employ a set of basic emotions like
   * eg joy, fear, sadness, anger, surprise, disgust, and neutral
   * varying numbers of emotion categories, ranging from finegrained annotations to broader affect labels (Qin+ 2023).
-The veracity and similarity of emotions can differ significantly by domain, raising questions about the accessibility and identification of fine-grained emotions in conversation (Hancock+ 2007; Machová+ 2023)
+The veracity [igazságtartalma] and similarity of emotions can differ significantly by domain, raising
+    * ? accessibility and identification of fine-grained emotions in conversation (Hancock+ 2007; Machová+ 2023)
-* The Valence-Arousal-Dominance (VAD) model is a prevalent dimensional model for
+* The Valence-Arousal-Dominance (VAD) model is a prevalent dimensional model
-  * IEMOCAP serving as a reference corpus providing both dimensional and categorical emotion labels (Busso+ 2008).
-The conversation corpus’
+  * IEMOCAP conversation corpus is a reference corpus providing both dimensional and categorical emotion labels (Busso+ 2008)
-  * domain heavily influences the taxonomy and distribution of emotion labels (Rajapakshe+ 2024).
-For instance,
+  * domain heavily influences the taxonomy and distribution of emotion labels (Rajapakshe+ 2024)
-    * mental health-focused corpora may prioritize certain emotions over others compared to general-domain corpora (Saha+ 2022).
-Additionally, factors
+    * mental health-focused corpora may prioritize certain emotions over others compared to general-domain corpora (Saha+ 2022)
   * which modalities and the number of participants in the conversation can impact the emotion annotation methodology as well (Pereira+ 2023, 2025)
 * Appendix provides a table to show the inconsistencies across emotion